 Matt was appointed as a co-opted governor in March 2017.
 He currently works as a management consultant at KPMG, primarily focusing on large scale business transformation, and is also training as a management accountant with the Chartered Institute of Management Accountants.
 Matt has previously worked for both national and local charities, including Teach First and Woking-based LinkAble.

 Matt attended both Knaphill Schools during his childhood, and is passionate about ensuring current pupils are provided with the necessary foundations, to continue to succeed, beyond their time at the Knaphill Federation of Schools.

-Matt is the link governor for “Science”.
+Matt is the link governor for "Finance".

 Elise is the staff governor elected by the staff of the Federation.

-She is very passionate about working here at Knaphill whereeach child is able to feel safe, supported, whilst developing a real love and passion for learning.
+She is very passionate about working here at Knaphill where each child is able to feel safe, supported, whilst developing a real love and passion for learning.
 She feels privileged to be able to work across both schools and be part of such a wonderful team across the Federation.

 Elise is the link governor for “Governor skills and training”.

 Alison Packman, Vice Chair of Resouces